Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Results

-\Cref{fig: aluminiumposteriorplots} displays a selection of marginal posterior distributions for flow and change in stock variables of disaggregated processes in the aluminium cycle.
+\Cref{fig: aluminiumposteriorplots} displays a selection of marginal posterior distributions for flow and change in stock variables of disaggregated/child processes in the aluminium cycle.
 Only a selection is displayed here for brevity as there are around $180$ flow or change in stock variables in the model.
-Under scenario A, all of the variables' reported values (when they are available in the supplement of \cite{Liu2013}) are contained within the $95\%$ posterior highest density interval (HDI), though a small number of reported values are near the edge of HDI like the flow `ShapeCasting to Manuf\_TAU', which is a disaggregated flow scenario A has no data on.
-This could be caused by the reported value (around $5.1$ Mt/yr) being close to the middle of the nearest orders of magnitudes ($1.0$ and $10.0$ Mt/yr), which is more difficult for a prior based on the nearest order of magnitude ($1.0$ in this case) to capture without additional data.
-Under scenario B, the posterior marginal distributions are generally less biased with narrower HDI compared to scenario A, and again the reported values are contained within the $95\%$ posterior HDI.
-Quantitatively, the average length of the $95\%$ posterior HDI over all change in stock and flow variables under scenario A is $2.3$, while under scenario B is $1.6$.
-Overall we can see that reasonably good posterior estimates are obtained under scenario A, which are further improved by the addition of transfer coefficient data in scenario B.
+Under scenario A, the marginal posteriors are relatively more biased away from the reported value, which is not unexpected as data on the disaggregated level was withheld from the model in scenario A. Nevertheless, all of the reported values of flows and change in stock (when they are available in the supplement of \cite{Liu2013}) are contained within the $95\%$ posterior marginal highest density intervals (HDI).
+A small number of reported values are near the edge of HDI like the flow `ShapeCasting to Manuf\_TAU'.
+This could be caused by the reported value (around $5.1$ Mt) being close to the middle of the nearest orders of magnitudes ($1.0$ and $10.0$ Mt), which is more difficult for a prior based on the nearest order of magnitude ($1.0$ Mt in this case) to capture without actual data on the flow.
+Overall under scenario A, the posterior estimates and uncertainty quantification for disaggregated flows or change in stock variables obtained under still captures the reported values reasonably well despite not given data on any disaggregated flows.
+With the addition of transfer coefficient data under scenario B, the posterior marginal distributions generally possess narrower HDI compared to scenario A and centred much more around the reported value, and again the reported values are contained within the $95\%$ posterior HDI.
+Quantitatively, the average length of the $95\%$ posterior HDI over all flow and change in stock variables under scenario A is $2.15$ Mt, while under scenario B is $1.46$ Mt.

-To assess the goodness of fit of our model, we use the method of posterior predictive checking.
-Here we simulate samples of replicate data and conservation of mass (CoM) conditions from the posterior predictive distribution (PPD) of the model, and compute the marginal posterior predictive $95\%$ HDI and Bayesian p-values to see if the simulated samples of replicate data look plausibly similar compared to the actual observed data, or $0$ for CoM conditions.
-The Bayesian p-value is defined as the probability that replicated data under the posterior predictive distribution is more extreme than the observed data.
-Extreme p-values (smaller than 0.05 or greater than 0.95, as suggested in \cite{Gelman2013}) suggests the model is inconsistent with the data or CoM conditions.
-For more detail we refer the reader to the Methods section as well as Chapter 6 of \cite{Gelman2013}.